chengchengzheng/Final-Project/README.md

 <img width="370" alt="截屏2025-05-31 16 48 45" src="https://github.com/user-attachments/assets/abd085fa-5e88-4ca3-b9c7-c1a9a4f3d557" />

+-- The NDWI, proposed by McFeeters (1996), enhances water features while suppressing non-water elements like vegetation or soil (Xu, 2006).
+Though widely used for water detection, it performs poorly in urban areas or turbid waters (Xu, 2006; Jiang et al., 2020).
+In this study, it serves as a baseline for evaluating machine learning-based methods.

 ## MNDWI
 ```math

 MNDWI = \frac{Green - SWIR1}{Green + SWIR1 + \epsilon}
 ```

--- The NDWI, proposed by McFeeters (1996), enhances water features while suppressing non-water elements like vegetation or soil (Xu, 2006).
-Though widely used for water detection, it performs poorly in urban areas or turbid waters (Xu, 2006; Jiang et al., 2020).
-In this study, it serves as a baseline for evaluating machine learning-based methods.
+MNDWI (Modified Normalized Difference Water Index) is an effective index used for water body detection and monitoring in remote sensing imagery.
+It is a modification of the traditional NDWI (Normalized Difference Water Index) and is designed to enhance the detection of water bodies while minimizing interference from land surfaces, such as buildings and vegetation.
+The index is calculated using the green band and the shortwave infrared (SWIR) band, which allows it to better distinguish water from non-water surfaces.
+MNDWI is widely used in various applications, including flood monitoring, lake and river changes, and urban water body analysis.
+Its ability to accurately identify water bodies, even in areas with significant land surface interference, makes it a valuable tool for environmental monitoring and management.

 ## Machine Learning Methodology: K-Means Clustering